 As we look forward to the year 2024, the UPSC ESE 2024 promises to be an important milestone in the careers of aspiring engineers across the country.

-These candidates, after their final selection are posted in various Ministries and Departments of GOI such as Railways, Telecom, Border Roads, CPWD, CWC, CPES, NHAI, Naval Armaments, IDSE, MES, Ordnance Factories etc., however, they can move to any cadre, organisation, agency, department, ministry or PSU of the Government of India.
-All these final selected candidates are designated as class-1 officers.
+These candidates, after the final selection, are posted in various Ministries and Departments of the GOI such as Indian Railways, Telecom, Border Roads Organisation, CPWD, CWC, CPES, NHAI, Naval Armaments, IDSE, MES, Indian Ordnance Factories, etc.; however, the selected candidates can move to any cadre, organisation, agency, department, ministry, or PSUs of the Government of India.
+All these final selected candidates are designated as class-1 gazetted officers.

 A candidate must be either:

 - A subject of Nepal or A subject of Bhutan or